-I love my bells and whistles when it comes to my laptop – higher end video card with segregated ram, high definition (HD) screen, blue-ray play and/or burner, 7200 spin Hard Drive (HD) or solid state, the best CPU I can justify at the time, and Bluetooth.
-Sure I give up on battery life, but how often am I truly away from a AC outlet for more than a few hours?
+I love my bells and whistles when it comes to my laptop – higher-end video card with the segregated ram, high definition (HD) screen, blue-ray play and/or burner, 7200 spin Hard Drive (HD) or solid-state, the best CPU I can justify at the time, and Bluetooth.
+Sure I give up on battery life, but how often am I truly away from an AC outlet for more than a few hours?
 How can a Mac compete?

 |Computer Component||Windows Based Laptop||MacBook Pro 15”|

 |Intel i7 Processor||Yes – Extreme Available||Yes – up to 2.8 MHZ|

 |Solid State Hard Drive||Yes||Yes|

 |Full HD Screen||Yes||No – up to 1680 X 1050|

 |HDMI (Audio / Video)||Yes||Yes – with 3rd Party Adaptor|